Eugene Ludwig: Business career

 Angelo Mozilo is a tough character, and Ludwig is one of the few people with enough clout to persuade him that the game really was up."

-Ludwig is also co-founder and managing partner of Canapi Ventures, a venture capital firm, and founder and CEO of Ludwig Advisors, which advises financial firms on critical matters.
+Ludwig is also co-founder and managing partner of Canapi Ventures, a venture capital firm, and founder and CEO of Ludwig Advisors.
 Promontory Interfinancial Network, a separate company that Ludwig started in 2003 with former Federal Reserve Vice Chairman Alan Blinder, was sold in 2019 to Blackstone Group.
+Since 2021, Ludwig has sat on the Advisory Board of Suade Labs.